sekunho/swoogle/README.md

 ## Annoyances of swapi

-Here is a list of things I wish to improve when I get around rewriting SWAPI in
+swapi.dev is awesome, especially since it's free, but there are some things I wish to improve when I get the time to do so:
-Haskell:

 - A collection of things is sometimes encoded as a comma delimited string instead of using an array

 - Numbers are encoded as strings just because the field could be an actual string like `"n/a"`, or `"none"`

 - Inconsistent usage of units. e.g In `Starship`, it has a field called `max_atmosphering_speed` with the kilometer unit, and without.
 Both of which are numbers, just encoded as strings.
 What's the unitless number supposed to be?

+- `api/<resource>/schema/` does not work

+- `Starship`: `crew` has a range value for one, and just a number for the others

+- `Starship`: `length`'s number formatting is inconsistent

+- `Starship`: `starship_class` character case is inconsistent

 ## Notes